 It never fails.
-A heat wave is covering the Miami area and the air conditioner in your home starts blowing out warm air or stops running entirely.
-Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the possibility of this happening to you this summer.
+A heat wave is covering the Miami area and the air conditioner in your home starts blowing out warm air or stops running completely.
+Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, as you and your family brave the heat.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the chance of this happening to you this summer.

 Max-Out the Air Flow

 To work properly, your air conditioner needs to pull air through the system, including recirculating air throughout the rooms of your home.
 If this process is obstructed in any way, it can cause problems in your unit.
-To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
-This includes cutting back vegetation and cleaning dirt away from vents.
+To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
+This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

-Also, program your thermostat for lengthier run-cycles.
+Another tip is to program your thermostat for extended run-cycles.
 While this action won’t prevent problems, it can help reduce humidity in your Miami area home.
-This can give you a more comfortable environment, in addition to keep mold spores from developing in your home.
+This can give you a more comfortable environment, in addition to keep mold spores from growing in your home.

 Watch Out for Those Pests

-Nearly all outdoor A/C units are placed on a concrete slab or other platform, giving them a level base of operation.
-However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, impacting the performance of the air conditioner.
+Nearly all outdoor A/C units are placed on a concrete slab or other platform, allowing them a level base of operation.
+However, over time these can settle or sag, impacting the performance of the air conditioner.
 Every now and then, look at your outdoor component to confirm that the base continues to stay level.

-Obviously, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner functioning well.
+Obviously, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner running smoothly.
 Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.